Iceland: Tips for before you leave for your trip

 - Pack for warm and cooler weather and dress in layers.

-- Take a waterproof jacket/coat.
+- Take a waterproof jacket/coat and boots.

 - Keep it tight!
 Squish it like an accordion.